-- a) All scaffold over 4 metres must be erected, altered and dismantled by a licensed scaffolder. - b) Scaffolding shall be erected in accordance with AS/NZ 1576,1577 Scaffolding General Requirements and AS/NZS 4576 Guidelines for scaffolding. - c) Prefabricated scaffolds must be of the same type and not mixed components, unless the mixing of components has been approved by the manufacturer. - d) Mobile tower frame scaffolds can be used to provide safe working platforms. - e) Scaffolding that is incomplete and left unattended shall have danger tags and warning signs attached at appropriate locations to prevent use. - f) A handover certificate must be provided by the person responsible for scaffold erection prior to its use. - g) Scaffolding must be inspected and tagged by a competent person before use, after any alteration or repair, and at least every 30 days.

-h) Inspection records should include:
+- a) All scaffold where an object could fall 4 metres or more must be erected, altered and dismantled by a licensed scaffolder. - b) Scaffolding shall be erected in accordance with AS/NZS 1576, Scaffolding General Requirements and AS/NZS 4576 Guidelines for scaffolding. - c) Prefabricated scaffolds must be of the same type and not mixed components, unless the mixing of components has been approved by the manufacturer. - d) Mobile tower frame scaffolds can be used to provide safe working platforms. - e) Scaffolding that is incomplete and left unattended shall have danger tags and warning signs attached at appropriate locations to prevent use. - f) A handover certificate must be provided by the person responsible for scaffold erection prior to its use. - g) Scaffolding must be inspected and tagged by a competent person before use, after any alteration or repair, and at least every 30 days. - h) Inspection records should include: - The individual identification number or mark of the scaffold. - Any relevant design or specification reference. - The location of the scaffold. - The purpose for which the scaffold is provided. - The date and time of each inspection. - Comments on each inspection. - The name and signature of the person conducting the inspection. - i) Only a scaffolder or a trainee under direct supervision of a scaffolder may modify the height of a scaffold exceeding a deck height of 4 metres. - j) Additional inspections must be carried out by a scaffolder following an occurrence that may affect the stability such as impact from mobile plant or a severe storm. - k) Safe access to and egress from the scaffold must be provided. - I) Edge protection must be provided at every open edge of a work platform at or over 2 metres. - m) Scaffold shall be inspected by the Site Manager weekly during site inspections.

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 31 of 70 Owner: WHS Manager Date of Issue: July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 05 Page: Page 23 of 52 Owner: WHS Manager Date of Issue: Oct 2021 n) Handover certificates, records of inspection and repairs and maintenance details shall be filed.